rtCamp/ps-analysis-tool-wiki/Example-analysis-scenarios.md

 1. **Setup Testing Environment**

-   1. Set up your testing environment as described [here](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/Evaluation-Environment) with two instances of Google Chrome browser: one simulating third-party cookie deprecation (Chrome Private) and the other using the default settings (Chrome Open).
+   1. Set up your testing environment as described [here](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/Evaluation-Environment) with two instances of Google Chrome browser: one configured to block the use of unpartitioned cookies (Chrome Private), and the other configured to allow the use of unpartitioned cookies (Chrome Open).

 2. **Open Developer Tools in both instances**